 Perhaps you've seen a kava bar popping up in your neighborhood (they're starting to appear in places like Boulder, CO, Eugene, OR, and Flagstaff, AZ), or you're checking out the "stress relief" teas with kava at Whole Foods or on Amazon.
 Kava isn't as common as, say, CBD, so you may not be familiar with what it is.
 Read on to get the full download on all your kava questions—including whether or not it's even safe.

 Kava (sometimes called kava kava) is an herb derived from the roots of the piper methysticum plant, which is a member of the nightshade family of plants, says Habib Sadeghi, D.O., osteopathic doctor in Agoura Hills, CA.

 "It has been postulated to be a substance that can promote relaxation, reduce anxiety, and induce sleep," says Cynthia Thurlow, N.P., a nurse practitioner and functional nutritionist.

 Though used in modern homeopathy and supplementation, it has a rich history stemming from the South Pacific islands, where the piper methysticum plant grows.
-"It's been used for centuries [in that region] as a ceremonial tea," says Steve McCrae, N.M.D., a naturopathic medical doctor at LIVKRAFT Performance Wellness.
+"It's been used for centuries [in that region] as a ceremonial tea," says Steve McCrea, N.M.D., a naturopathic medical doctor at LIVKRAFT Performance Wellness.
 Now, you can consume kava in mixed drinks at kava bars, teas, tinctures, capsules, and topically (more on that below).